lk340/PokeBlox/README.md

 - music.js: this will handle the logic for rendering the background music for the game

 ## Implementation Timeline
-    * Most important category
-    * Daily breakdown
-    * Aim to be done by Friday

 ##### Day 1
 - [ ] Create skeleton JavaScript files for each part of the game
 - [ ] Create webpack.config.js file